delamorinierejh/wdi-project-4-frontend/README.md

 4. The auction is still live

 #####Profile
-The profile page is a central hub from which the user can have an iverview of thier activity on the site:
+The profile page is a central hub from which the user can have an overview of thier activity on the site:

 1. Auctions they have posted (blue if the auction is live, red otherwise),
 2. Live auctions that they are involved in (green if they have the highest bid, red otherwise)